zdoom-docs/stable/glossary/Style.md

 ## Layout Conventions

-Use 3 spaces for indentation.
+Use tabs with a width of 3 characters for indentation.
 Indent at each block, but do not indent `case` labels.
 Align all code to 80 columns.

 Write only one statement or declaration per line, except in the case of multiple-assignment operations, in which case pairing all of the related